Squirrel/Squirrel.iOS/README.md

 Squirrel is an iOS framework focused on making enterprise application distribution as safe and transparent as updates to a website.

-Instead of publishing a feed of versions from which your app must select, Squirrel updates to the version your server tells it to.
-This allows you to intelligently update your clients based on the request you give to Squirrel.

 Your request can include authentication details, custom headers or a request body so that your server has the context it needs in order to supply the most suitable update.